Write-Ahead Log (WAL)¶

 -

-Use bulk-load durability intentionally
+Use bulk load intentionally

-Checkpoint after DDL operations
+Checkpoint after large DDL or maintenance operations

 - Use